 Recipe Ingredients

-- Citrus: You need a fresh lemon and orange because you're after the zest.
+- Citrus: Fresh lemon and orange because you're after the zest.
 The zest is where all of the aromatic oils are in citrus fruit.

-- Herbs: You need fresh rosemary and thyme.
-Fresh is better than dried for brining because the herbs are not dehydrated for storage; fresh provides the oils and flavors.
+- Herbs: Fresh rosemary and thyme.
+Fresh is better than dried for brining because the herbs are not dehydrated for storage.

 - Garlic: Instead of chopping fine, use the microplane zester.
-It works great on peeled fresh garlic cloves!
+It works great on peeled fresh garlic cloves.
+Alternatively use a garlic press and chop it fine.

 See recipe card for tools and for measurements.